mscaudill/neuroGit/README.md

 **EPHYS:**

-Ephys is an electrophysiology analysis package for cell-attached and whole-cell recordings from single cells.
-It supports both Matlab DAQ and Axoclamp ABF file types.
-The software walks the user through the following processing stages:
+Ephys is an electrophysiology analysis package for cell-attached and whole-cell recordings from single cells recorded in-vivo.
+It supports data collected from multiple hardware channels on Matlab 'DAQ' and Axoclamp Digidata devices.
+The software walks the user through the following processing stages for each hardware channel:

 - Data Selection
 - Data Visualization
-- IIR Filtering
+- IIR Filtering_
-__
  - Butterworth
  - Chebyshev
  - Elliptic